Sharon Kovacs: Career

 Sharon Kovacs live at Rock am Ring 2019.

 Sharon Kovacs live at Rock am Ring 2019.

 Kovacs studied at Rock City Institute, a vocational school in Eindhoven, the Netherlands.
 She graduated in 2013.
 In 2014 she worked with producer Oscar Holleman to record her first EP My Love, which was partly recorded in Cuba.
 On 1 June 2014, Dutch radio station NPO 3FM named her 3FM Serious Talent.
 In 2014, she played at various festivals amongst which North Sea Jazz and Lowlands (festival).
 On 2 October she won the Dutch NPO Radio 6 Soul & Jazz Award in the category 'Best Soul & Jazz Talent'.

 Her first album Shades Of Black was released on 2 April 2015, after which she started her Shades of Black club tour and played at various festivals throughout Europe, Turkey and Israel.
 After My Love the single Diggin was another chart success.

 On 29 October it was announced that she is the fourth winner of a 2016 European Border Breakers Award.

-Sugar Pill, Kovacs' first new song in two years, was released in June 2017.
+Sugar Pill, Kovacs's first new song in two years, was released in June 2017.
 After the release of her debut album, she immediately started working on her second album, together with producer Liam Howe, who also collaborates with Lana Del Rey, Adele, Marina and the Diamonds and FKA twigs, among others.

 Sophomore album Cheap Smell was released in August 2018, preceded by the singles Black Spider and It's The Weekend.
 The album entered the charts in Switzerland, Germany, Austria, Belgium and the Netherlands, where it reached the 7th place.